faircloth-lab/itero/docs/installation.rst

 Why conda?
 ==========

-It may seem odd to impose a particular disitribution on users, and we largely agree.
+It may seem odd to impose a particular distribution on users, and we largely agree.
 However, conda_ makes it very easy for us to distribute both Python_ and non-Python packages, setup identical environments across very heterogenous platforms (linux, osx), make sure all the `$PATHs` are